moding-il/bizdoc.core/README.md

 Install the package and restart Visual Studio.

-Create a *New Project*, choose *BizDoc* as the template of the project.
+Create a new project and choose *BizDoc* as the template.

 Update BizDoc Nuget package from Package Manager Console: